Sour Cocktails are absolutely delightful. They are perfectly balanced, plus you can add egg white to create the most beautiful texture.

 Classic Sour Cocktails are a mix of liquor, an acidic element, and a sweet component to balance it all out.
 As mentioned, optionally, you can also add some egg white to create a beautiful foamy texture.

-And then there's the sweetener.
+- The sweet: And then there's the sweetener.
 Its chief purpose is to balance the boozy component and the acid from the lemon juice.
 But you can also use it to add some additional flavor, complexity, and color to your drink with things like fig or passion fruits.
 Or floral notes with elderflower or hibiscus syrup.

-Finally, there are the add-ons.
-Apart from the classic egg white, there are many Sour cocktails that require the use of bitters.
-Others have a wine float.
+- Optional elements: Apart from the classic egg white, some recipes require the use of bitters, liqueur, or have a wine float.